B1aZer/sonicity/docs/gameloop6.md

 - City is a community owned space

 - Players donate Gold at City Hall, which is locked to the City Treasury.

+- When player donates gold re freceives Rep Points in return

 - Tier 0 → Tier 1 is an introduction to city wide economics, where players learn to contribute together for the common good.
 After Tier 1 players can choose to what building contribute